Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 — Squawka Football (@Squawka) February 9, 2017

-And so, Serie D now awaits them, but had the club managed to keep their star players together, they could well be fighting it out at the top end of Serie A, and here’s a line-up to prove it…
+But had the club managed to keep their star players together, they could well be fighting it out at the top end of Serie A, enjoying all the riches and rewards that come with that.
+Here’s a line-up to prove it…

 Goalkeeper: Salvatore Sirigu